 Basic Structure and Formation of Snowflakes

-snowflakes, also known as snow crystals, are arrangements of tiny ice crystals that grow from water vapor.
-To form snowflakes, ice crystals freeze around tiny dust particles permeating the atmosphere, and attach to other ice crystals as they descend to the ground, giving form to snowflakes.
-The shape that a snowflake takes is determined by weather conditions, including temperature, wind and water vapor in the atmosphere, as well as the amount of time it takes for the snowflake to reach the ground.
+Snowflakes is a single ice crystal that has grown sufficiently enough to fall down from the sky as snow.
+They are arrangements of tiny ice crystals that grow from water vapor.
+To form snowflakes, ice crystals freeze around tiny dust particles permeating the atmosphere and blend to other ice crystals as they descend to the ground, forming snowflakes.
+They tale different kinds of shapes depending on the weather and atmospheric conditions, including temperature, wind and water vapor in the atmosphere The amount of time it takes a snowflake to reach the ground is another factor that determines its shape.

 Ice Crystal Growth Depends on Temperature and Humidity